 “Everything in South Korea starts and ends with galbi,” reminisces a slightly nostalgic Coenraad Groenewald, founder of Cape Town’s only Korean BBQ fusion restaurant and, quite honestly, the last man you’d pick out of a line-up of Asian eatery owners.

-His eatery, open since April 2011, is tucked away down an alley entrance between Loop St and Long St in the city centre, and though it’s still trying to find its feet, it’s the kind of place you could imagine would inspire a committed Cape Town cult following.
-All the elements are there: an off-beat, novel concept; quirky, industrial décor; a hidden location that breeds some vestige of exclusivity; and, of course, a mouth-watering menu that features both unfamiliar offerings and South African cultural cornerstones (fire and meat).
+His eatery, open since April 2011, is tucked away down an alley entrance between Loop St and Long St in the city centre, and it’s the kind of place you could imagine would inspire a committed Cape Town cult following.
+All the elements are there: an off-beat, novel concept, quirky, industrial décor, a hidden location and, of course, a mouth-watering menu that features both unfamiliar offerings and South African cultural cornerstones (fire and meat).

-Galbi, which literally means “rib” in Korean (and which, quite fittingly, is the name of the restaurant), has evolved to become more of a catchphrase for “going to get barbecue,” Coenraad explains.
+Galbi, which literally means “rib” in Korean, has evolved to become more of a catchphrase for “going to get barbecue,” Coenraad explains.
 “In Korea, you don’t really drink without eating, so the galbi houses are largely social experiences.”

 And though Coenraad and his business partner Louis Smit have, understandably, adapted the notion in a number of ways, their Asian fusion restaurant is, nonetheless, centred on sharing and interacting.

-The belly of each of the restaurant’s wooden tables has been hollowed out to make space for an imported Korean grill, and, just above, a maze of copper piping and extractor fans – also of Korean origin – wind their way along the ceiling of the eatery.
+The belly of each of the restaurant’s wooden tables has been hollowed out to make space for an imported Korean grill.
+Copper piping and extractor fans – also of Korean origin – wind their way along the ceiling of the eatery.

-The main dishes, served raw and ready to grill, include a hearty selection of Korean flavours and South African mainstays, and alongside the 100g portions of options like ostrich, beef fillet, Daegi Galbi (thin strips of pork belly prepared in a Korean marinade) and vegetarian skewers, diners can order an assortmentof banchan (side dishes), which also feature a fair balance of both local and Asian specialties.
+The main dishes include a hearty selection of Korean flavours and South African mainstays.
+Served with the main dish is the 100g portions of options like ostrich, beef fillet, Daegi Galbi (thin strips of pork belly prepared in a Korean marinade) and vegetarian skewers.

 “Gun bae!” my colleagues and I say in response as we watch him bring the centre of our table to life with a medieval-looking bucket of burning embers.

-From that point it’s pure chaos.
-Like most South Africans, our Korean knowledge base was something to be desired, so Coenraad takes the liberty of both ordering for us and educating us – a point that ensures you take away more from the slightly peculiar eating experience than just a full belly.
-So, there’s no need to be an expert in Korean cuisine, you merely need to arrive with an appetite, an open mind and a love for the braai; though, even the most unadventurous eater will be happy to hear that meat and mash are readily available for the less experimental.
+Like most South Africans, our Korean knowledge base leaves something to be desired, so Coenraad takes the liberty of ordering for us and educating us – a point that ensures you take away more from the unconventional eating experience than just a full belly.
+So, there’s no need to be an expert in Korean cuisine, you merely need to arrive with an appetite, an open mind and a love for the braai; though, even the most unadventurous eater will be happy to hear that there is an à la carte menu.

-After an overwhelming minute of shock, Coenraad hands us three braai tongs and two sharp scissors meant for cutting the meat into little pieces after cooking.
+After an overwhelming minute of shock, Coenraad hands us three braai tongs and two sharp scissors intended for cutting the meat.

 “Koreans share everything,” he says.
-“Even if you went to a Spur, they’d cut the steak into little pieces and dish up for everyone,” he encourages us as he elaborates on the point of the scissors.
+“Even if you went to a Spur, they’d cut the steak into little pieces and dish up for everyone,” he explains encouraging us to follow suit.

 We look at each other warily, pick up our dainty metal chopsticks (a style unique to Korea) and then, without further ado, cast the meat on the grill and get cooking.

-Though a bit touch-and-go at first, the initial whirlwind that descended – a phenomenon that Coenraad pointed out was ever so in-line with the Bali Bali (quickly, quickly) culture of Korea – slowly dissipated, and a meal as rich in banter as it was in taste came to rest.
+Though a bit touch-and-go at first, the initial whirlwind that descended – a phenomenon that Coenraad pointed out is in-line with the Bali Bali (quickly, quickly) culture of Korea – slowly dissipates, and a meal as rich in banter as it is in taste comes to rest.

 “Is everything alright?” he asks, a concerned look on his face.